Legendary Aviators and Aircraft

 In this era, the top speeds were about 100 MPH.
 When the pilots ventured ten miles over the enemy lines, that was a notable event.
 The pilots carried no parachutes.
 The airplanes were made of wood and canvas; when they caught on fire, it spread quickly, and spelled certain death for the occupants.

-The press and public, desperate for heroes amongst the waste and destruction of the trenches, idolized the young heroes.
+The press and public, desperate for propaganda heroes amongst the waste and useless battles of the trenches, idolized the young heroes.

 Notable Aviators